tet-kitamori/tet-kitamori/README.md

 - 🌱 And then, I developed power conversion systems for thirty years.
 - 👯 I retired and become a freelancer.
 - 👯 My hobby is electric work and making software.
-- 🤔 My speciality is control engineering.
+- 🤔 My speciality is control engineering and Signal Processing.
 - 😄 I will upload the useful source code.
 #### **Please enjoy yourself !**